rollator3000/MS_omics/README.md

     │                         this repository
     │
     ├── code               <- All the R-Code needed to run this repository!
-    │   │                     For an overview of the code in here see:
+    │   │                     For an overview of the code see:
     │   │                     'Code' section in README
     │   │
     │   └── no_main        <- All the code, that was used as template/
     │                         inspiration for final scripts in './code' │
     ├── data               <- All data used in this project!
     │   │
-    │   ├── raw            <- The original, immutable data dump - empty!
-    │   │
-    │   ├── external       <- External Data from not public sources │   │   │
+    │   ├── external       <- External Data from not public sources!
+    │   │   │
     │   │   └─ Dr_Hornung  <- Clinical preprocessed & fully observed Omics-Data
     │   │                     from Dr. Hornung - used it in 'BlockForest'